pdgcam/CSD3/README.md

 ``` srun [options] line of code ```
 - shell script (.sh)/ format:
 ``` sbatch xxx.sh ```

+Here is a [template of SLURM script for running CPU jobs](/script/slurm_submit_lin.peta4-skylake).
+The meaning of each line is self-explained.
+Please contact us if this template does not work.

+Here is a template of SLURM script for running KNL jobs (pending).

 ## More specific parameters